The Power of the Growing Global Middle Class (Part 2)

 Indeed, an early 2017 report from Deloitte suggests that several factors suggest that “global growth is about to surprise on the upside, with Asia leading the way.”
-The global economy is finally normalizing after the stabilization of several crises including the global recession, the Eurozone debt crisis, and “geopolitical shocks” seen in the Middle East and other regions.
+The global economy is finally normalizing after the stabilisation of several crises including the global recession, the Eurozone debt crisis, and "geopolitical shocks" seen in the Middle East and other regions.
 This stability will likely lead to a lift in world trade, Deloitte analysts say, which will trigger stronger growth, which will—buoyed by a healthier U.S. economy—fuel robust gains in China, India and other markets.

 And the winners of this virtuous cycle?
 The global middle class, the report suggests.
 "A new and optimistic generation is taking the lead in driving the direction of their economies," a Deloitte economist said, "one that is technologically savvy, comfortable with the borderless consumerism of the global middle class, and yet imbued with the consumption-smoothing instincts of its parents and grandparents."

 Further, a Brookings Institution deputy director suggested in 2016 that the growing global middle class could in fact “save the world’s economy.”
 The global middle class is presently “one of the primary forces sustaining the global economy,” he wrote.

 And middle-class growth is occurring in markets beyond the ones we've highlighted in this blog series (which are primarily BRIC countries).
 As the Brookings Institution economist wrote: